ashwinis29/ApplicationFormsAPI/README.md

 Models and DTOs: Defined based on designs from Figma, representing entities like questions (Question) and candidate submissions (CandidateSubmission).
 Services: Implements business logic and interacts with Azure Cosmos DB using CosmosDbService, managing operations for questions and candidate submissions asynchronously.
-Controllers: Includes QuestionsController and CandidatesController to handle HTTP requests for CRUD operations on questions and submission handling respectively.
+Controllers: Includes QuestionsController and CandidateController to handle HTTP requests for CRUD operations on questions and submission handling respectively.

 **3. Dependency Injection:**